gusl/CalibrationCurves/README.md

 ## Example D: Questions concentrated at higher probabilities (N=100)

 Here we use a larger sample size (N=100), and simulate from Beta(2,1) so that questions are concentrated in the higher-probability range.
+Note that our intervals get narrower for higher values of Guess.

 <img